sepbx/hass-music-assistant/README.md

-Turn your Home Assistant instance into a jukebox, hassle free streaming of your favorite media to Home Assistant media players.
+Turn your Home Assistant instance into a jukebox, hassle free streaming of your favourite media to Home Assistant media players.

 ## Introduction